amankhangit/resume/README.md

 # resume
-Basic resume website using only HTML which includes various tags such as table, forms, etc.
+Basic resume website built using only HTML which includes various tags such as table, forms, etc.